β‘ Lesson 18: Eevee Real-Time Rendering

 - Forgetting to bake light probes: Scene won't have proper indirect lighting or reflections

-- Not enabling Screen Space effects: Reflections and AO won't show up
+- Not enabling Raytracing: Reflections and Fast GI won't show up

-- Using wrong Blend Mode: Transparent materials need Alpha Blend, not Opaque
+- Using the wrong Render Method: Transparent materials need Blended, not the default

 - Comparing Eevee to Cycles unfairly: They're different tools for different jobs